influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ```

 #### Measurement variable use cases
----
+Measurement template variables allow you to quickly switch between measurements in a single cell or multiple cells in your dashboard.

 ### Field Keys
 Vary the target [field key](/influxdb/latest/concepts/glossary/#field-key).

 _**Field key meta query**_
-Field key template variable use the following meta query to return an array of all the field keys in a given measurement from a given database.
+Field key template variables use the following meta query to return an array of all field keys in a given measurement from a given database.

 ```sql
 SHOW FIELD KEYS ON database_name FROM measurement_name